auth0/docs/articles/email-wall/whitepapers/schneider-electric.md

 - Provide both traditional enterprise SSO as well serve as the ultimate accelerator to integrate the same identity management into custom applications and APIs

 ### EASY TO WORK WITH, EASY TO IMPLEMENT
 “The biggest selling point was that Auth0 is super easy for developers to use and integrate.
-We also appreciate that the Auth0 platform follows open standards and has extensive features to make it really easy for developers,” said Kenneth Carroll, VP of software platform, Schneider Electric.
+We also appreciate that the Auth0 platform follows open standards and has extensive features to make it really easy for developers,” said Kenneth Carroll, VP of Software Platforms, Schneider Electric.

 - Implementation was quick, seamless and easy
 - As Schneider Electric grows and company needs evolve, Auth0 works with the team to help address new and emerging identity needs